jespi116/zookeeper/README.md

 # Zookeeper

 ## Description
 A Webpage designed for a hypothetical Zoo to keep track of its animals and zookeepers.
 A User can add zookeepers and animals along with information about them.
+Below are image previews as well as a link to the live site!

 ## Technologies
 * HTML